Kiffhost/exalted-scripture-understanding/Rules Sidebars/Lunar Strangers Book/PERCEPTION CHARM CONCEPTS.md

 ---

 Hunting the Secret Self (Essence 2; Whispering
-Heart Revelation): Complete a [[sacred hunt]] by witnessing your quarry do something he’d never do if he knew someone else was watching.
+Heart Revelation): Complete a [[Sacred Hunt]] by witnessing your quarry do something he’d never do if he knew someone else was watching.
 Swift Hunter's Eye (Essence 2; Prowling Stalker Concentration): The Lunar can use Prowling Stalker Concentration instantly, without needing to